Brody-Clark/gimp-tools/README.md

 # gimp-tools
-Collection of pixel artwork-focused plugins for GIMP
+Collection of pixel art-focused plugins for GIMP

 ## Adding to GIMP
-1.  locate GIMP plug-in directory
+1. Locate GIMP plug-in directory
     * Can be found within GIMP under 'Edit/Preferences/Folders/Plug-ins'
 2. Place .py files in plug-ins directory
 2. Restart GIMP

 ## Plugins
 ### export-layers-as-sprite-sheet
-* Allows you to combine all working layers of an image into a new, packed sheet and export it to a chosen folder
+* Allows you to combine all working layers of an image into a packed sprite sheet and export it to a chosen folder
+* Original image and layers remain unchanged
 * Located under 'Image/Export As Sprite Sheet'

 ### sprite-sheet-slicer